rickymlu/evolving-code/README.md

 And if you're completely new to git, then go through [this tutorial](http://try.github.io/) in its entirety.

+And if you're new to processing, check out [this site](http://www.introprocessing.blogspot.com/).

 ### What you need
 Make sure you have the [latest build of processing](http://processing.org/download/).